Aiven-Open/pghoard/README.rst

 Requirements
 ============

-PGHoard can backup and restore PostgreSQL versions 9.3 and above.
-The daemon is implemented in Python and works with CPython version 3.5 or newer.
+PGHoard can backup and restore PostgreSQL versions 9.3 and above, but is only tested and actively developed with version 10 and above.

+The daemon is implemented in Python and is tested and developed with version 3.6 and above.
 The following Python modules are required:

 * psycopg2_ to look up transaction log metadata
 * requests_ for the internal client-server architecture